 \subsection{Comparison with other adversarial data augmentation}

 We further compare Mixup~\citep{zhang2017mixup} and our AdAutoMix with existing Adversarial Data Augmentation methods, \textit{e.g.} DADA~\citep{li2020differentiable}, ME-ADA~\citep{Zhao2020MaximumEntropyAD}, and SAMix~\citep{Zhang2023SpectralAM}.
 Table \ref{tab:11} depicts the classification accuracy of various approaches.
-The experimental results in Table \ref{tab:11} demonstrate that our AdAutoMix outperforms existing Adversarial Data Augmentation methods and achieve highest accuracy on CIFAR100 dataset.
+The experimental results in Table \ref{tab:11} demonstrate that our AdAutoMix outperforms existing Adversarial Data Augmentation methods and achieves the highest accuracy on the CIFAR100 dataset.